Yuri05/Test20/V11.1/README.md

 ### New feature 1

+_PK-Sim can predict the lottery numbers from the future._

 For the details s. the [documentation **TODO**](TODO)

 ### OSP Platform qualification library and PBPK Models Library